aionnetwork/aion-docs/kernel/web3-access/web3-js/_index.en.md

 # Testing

-To make sure that everything is setup ok, run through the following steps to test your connection to the Aion blockchain:
+To make sure that everything is set up ok, run through the following steps to test your connection to the Aion blockchain:

 1. Open a terminal and run: